Local SEO | November 20, 2019

 Nearly 46% of all Google searches are seeking local information and as the most rewarding time of the year for retailers’ approaches, it’s time to capture them.

 Never has the saying ‘a world of information at our fingertips’ ever been truer.
 Gone are the days where we find local information by typing in your address, town or even city.
 Now, if you’re looking for restaurants, bars, or shops, Google can use your exact location to find those closest to you.
 And with 84% of searches analysed as “discovery” it more than makes sense to be ready to appear for these searches.
+Learn how to improve your local SEO efforts with our handy guide.

 Why local SEO?